Facebook’s brazen attempt to crush regulations in Australia may backfire

 Facebook also has made a point recently of pushing its own ideas about Internet regulation with a public campaign, a topic that probably will be taken up by the Biden administration and the recently elected Democratic Congress.

-Lawmakers are hoping to grill Zuckerberg and other tech leaders for upcoming hearings on free-speech issues.
+Lawmakers are planning to grill Zuckerberg and other tech leaders for upcoming hearings on free-speech issues next month.

 Wardle, of First Draft, said Facebook’s new willingness to be aggressive on several fronts would be the harbinger for similar confrontations all over the world.